naterpotatoers/Gin-Rummy/README.md

-# Gin_Rummy
+# Gin Rummy
 Class Assignment for Fall 2018.

 The assignment was designed to help us better understand stacks and queues through the boardgame Gin Rummy.

-gin_rummy.h contains a lot of the game functionality
+gin_rummy.h and main.cpp contain just the basic game functionality without win condition checking.

-main.cpp is the version that I submitted for my assignment.

-main_full.cpp is the complete game with win condition checking using the bitset library.
+### H3 main_full is the complete game.
-This was not apart of the assignment.
-Nor was it extra credit as I had thought previously.
+I did this on my own outside of class using the bitset library.
+I mapped playing cards to a binary value and preformed BitWise operations to check for melds and runs.